xaelsouth/rtl-wmbus/README.md

  * rtl_sdr samples.bin -f 868.95M -s 1600000
  * cat samples.bin | build/rtl_wmbus

+To save an I/Q-stream and decode this immediately to see what's going on right now:
+ * rtl_sdr -f 868.95M -s 1600000 - 2>/dev/null | tee samples.bin | build/rtl_wmbus

-To run continuously:
+To run continuously without saving anything on disk:
  * rtl_sdr -f 868.95M -s 1600000 - 2>/dev/null | build/rtl_wmbus

 To run continuously with rx_sdr (or even with a higher sampling and decimation rate)
  * rx_sdr -f 868.95M -s 1600000 - 2>/dev/null | build/rtl_wmbus
  * rx_sdr -f 868.95M -s 4000000 - 2>/dev/null | build/rtl_wmbus -d 5

-Notice "-d 5" in the last line: it's a multiple of 800kHz resulting from the sample rate of 4000000.
+Notice "-d 5" in the last line: it's a multiple of 800kHz resulting from the sample rate of 4MHz.

 To count "good" (no 3 out of 6 errors, no checksum errors) packets:
  * cat samples.bin | build/rtl_wmbus 2>/dev/null | grep "[T,C,S]1;1;1" | wc -l

 Carrier-frequency given at "-f" must be set properly.
 With my DVB-T-Receiver I had to choose carrier 50kHz under the standard of 868.95MHz.
 Sample rate at 1.6Ms/s should be used or use a multiple of 800kHz.
-RTL-SDR supports sampling frequencies up to 3.2MSaples, so you use 1.6MSamples, 2.4MSamples or 3.2Msamples.
+RTL-SDR supports sampling rate up to 3.2 MSamples, so you can choose 1.6 MSamples, 2.4 MSamples or 3.2 MSamples.

 See samples/samples2.bin for a live example with two T1 mode devices inside.